soxoj/maigret/docs/source/usage-examples.rst

 .. code-block:: console

-  maigret michael --tags en,jp
+  maigret machine42 --tags en,jp

 Start a search for accounts with username ``machine42`` only on sites related to software development.

 .. code-block:: console

-  maigret michael --tags coding
+  maigret machine42 --tags coding

 Start a search for accounts with username ``machine42`` on uCoz sites only (mostly CIS countries).

 .. code-block:: console

-  maigret michael --tags ucoz
+  maigret machine42 --tags ucoz